jrzaurin/pytorch-widedeep/README.md

 Of course, one can do much more, such as using different initializations, optimizers or learning rate schedulers for each component of the overall model.
-Adding FC-Heads to the Text and Image components, etc. See the `examples` or the `docs` folders for a better understanding of the content of the package and its functionalities.
+Adding FC-Heads to the Text and Image components.
+Using the [Focal Loss](https://arxiv.org/abs/1708.02002), warming up individual components before joined training, etc. See the `examples` or the `docs` folders for a better understanding of the content of the package and its functionalities.

 ### Testing